Looking for a delicious, festive holiday treat? Look no further than these Christmas Sugar Cookie Bars! They are simple to make and taste amazing.

 Allow the sugar cookie bars to cool completely before frosting.

-To make the frosting, cream together the confectioners’ sugar and butter until smooth.
+Cream the confectioners’ sugar and butter until smooth to make the frosting.
 Spread over cooled sugar cookie bars.
 Top with sprinkles.
-Cut, serve and devour.
+Cut, serve, and devour.

 Christmas Sugar Cookie Bars